 Finally, the family received four visas for Chile and left on a Dutch ship.
 They had just reached the English Channel when the Germans invaded the Netherlands in May 1940.
 The Jekels disembarked in Panama and received help from Jewish organizations to continue their journey to Chile.
 They set sail once again traveling in steerage.
 There were twenty men and twenty women divided into separate large rooms with bunks.

 The Jekels settled in Santiago, the capital of Chile.
 David found work and eventually became a successful businessman dealing in leather goods.
 Elli graduated from high school and enjoyed her young adult years in Chile.
 In 1950 she moved to New York and shortly after married Tom Carroll, a United States citizen.
 The couple lived in Rome, Italy, and Santiago, Chile, while Tom worked for the United Nations.
 Elli’s two older sons, Alan and Peter, were born in Rome, and her third son, Andrew, in Santiago.
 While living abroad, Elli took care of the children and was a hostess to the many visitors they received.
 The family returned to the US in 1961, settling in Bethesda, Maryland.

-Since then, Elli has lived mostly in the Washington area.
-She has three grandchildren.
-She has been a volunteer at the Museum for the past 19 years, translating documents from Italian, German, Spanish, and French into English.
+Since then, Elli lived mostly in the Washington area and volunteered at the Museum, translating documents from Italian, German, Spanish, and French into English.